Expecticament/HelpfulCommands/docs/commands.md

     ??? abstract "Parameters"
         `power`: how powerful the explosion will be

         `distance`: how far away from you the explosion will be created.
-If not specified, it will be created near the block you are looking at.
+If not specified, it will be created near the block you are looking at

 #### /killitems
 <div class="hc-mic-holder">